 Welcome to the Union Middle School Counseling Page!

 I'm Mrs. Aalderks!
 I have a Bachelor's degree in Psychology from UNI and a Master's degree in Professional School Counseling from Minnesota State University.
-I served 3 years as a K-12 counselor at Armstrong-Ringsted and 7 years at Southeast Polk High School as an at-risk counselor.
-I am a shared counselor, splitting my time between Union Middle School and Gladbrook-Reinbeck Junior High/High School.
+I served 3 years as a K-12 counselor at Armstrong-Ringsted, 7 years at Southeast Polk High School as an at-risk counselor, and 4 years as a Grades 7-12 Counselor at Gladbrook-Reinbeck Junior High/High School.
 I am passionate about helping students through the areas of personal/social, academic, and career counseling.
-Most of the time I will be at the middle school on Tuesdays and Thursdays but my schedule may change once in a while due to various circumstances.

-My family and I live in Cedar Falls, where my husband teaches at Cedar Falls High School.
-I have two little girls.
-Maya is 11 and Lola is 9.
+My family and I live in Cedar Falls, where my husband teaches at the Waterloo Career Center.
+I have two girls.
+Maya is 11 and Lola is 10.